acoustic-content-samples/sample-custom-workflows-using-webhooks/external-task-management/README.md

 1. Approve the review using a webhook
 2. Initialize custom workflow
-3. Synchronize comments for 3 stage workflow for images
+3. Synchronize comments using webhooks
-4. Synchronize comments for 4 stage workflow for web site content
+4. 4 stage workflow/Step 1
-5. 3 stage workflow for images
-6. 4 stage workflow for web site content
+5. 4 stage workflow/Step 2

 ## Preparation